matterxleben/Time-Series-Forecasting-Workshop/Time Series Forecasting Workshop/README.md

-This is the Time Series Forecasting Workshop
+#Time Series Forecasting Workshop

+In this workshop, I talk about time series forecasting.

+I also made a Jupyter Notebook that codes an ARIMA model